cksystemsteaching/selfie/assignments/introductory-assignments.md

 The fifth line `0x10(~1): 0x0D600893: addi a7,zero,214`, for example, reads like this.

-The hexadecimal number `0x10` is the 32-bit-word-aligned memory address of the instruction in memory.
+The hexadecimal number `0x10` is the 32-bit word-aligned memory address of the instruction in memory.

 The expression `(~1)` is the approximate line number of the source code, in this case, `selfie.c`, compiled to this instruction.

-The 32-bit word `0x0D600893` is, in fact, the binary encoded version of the instruction itself.

-Finally, `addi $a7,$zero,214` is the instruction's human-readable assembly version.
+The 32-bit word `0x0D600893` is, in fact, the binary encoded version of the instruction itself, and `addi $a7,$zero,214` is the instruction's human-readable assembly version.

 This means in particular that `0x0D600893` and `addi $a7,$zero,214` are semantically equivalent.